Contents

 Procurement success is based on stakeholder engagement.
 The better the engagement, the better the chance for success.

-Your procurement transformation scope though limited to your function does impact the entire organization.
-So it is critical to get the buy-in not just your immediate manager or CFO (In case you report into CFO) but also the key management executives or your stakeholders.
+Though limited to your function, your procurement transformation scope impacts the entire organization.
+So it is critical to get the buy-in from your immediate manager or CFO (In case you report to the CFO) and the key management executives or your stakeholders.

 You should form a procurement advisory council if you don’t have one already.
 The advisory council should consist of your key stakeholders.

-You should make sure that the advisory council should have both critics and supporters so that you are getting real feedback on how procurement is doing currently and how the proposed transformation is going to impact the organization.
+You should make sure that the advisory council has both critics and supporters so that you are getting real feedback on how procurement is doing currently and how the proposed transformation is going to impact the organization.

-For example, suppose you are looking to transform the way you purchase and pay your vendors through a procure to pay system implementation.
+For example, suppose you are looking to transform how you purchase and pay your vendors through a procure-to-pay system implementation.

-Your stakeholders would have concerns about disruption it may cause with supply chain or concerns around how the vendors would react to it.
+Your stakeholders would be concerned about the disruption it may cause with the supply chain or how the vendors would react to it.

-Whatever the concerns might be, list them down, discuss the concerns and make sure you and your stakeholders agree on the game plan.
+Whatever the concerns, list them down, discuss them, and make sure you and your stakeholders agree on the game plan.

-I can’t overemphasize the need to stakeholder buy-in, so please spend time on this.
+I can’t overemphasize the need for stakeholder buy-in, so please spend time on this.

-Done right, this could deliver significant benefits to your organization.
-Some of them are cost reduction, improved employee experience, reduced supply chain risk and more agile supply chain to address ever-changing customer needs?
+Some are cost reduction, improved employee experience, reduced supply chain risk, and a more agile supply chain to address ever-changing customer needs.

 What you should do now